harrisejm/React-week-1-2-project/README.md

 - 1.)
 A user can view a list of all beverages available for purchase.

 - 2.)
 A user can click on a beverage to view details about that beverage.
-Deatial include beverage name, beverage type, price and remaining inventory.
+Details include beverage name, beverage, beverage type, price and remaining inventory.

+## Assignment prompts

+- 1.) ## Notes:
+        - So far there have been no unforeseen issues in development.

+- 2.)
+The main difference between React and Angular, that I have encountered, is how styling is implemented.
+In Angular, styling was strait forward, the syntax was identical to all previous projects.
+In React, styling can be added multiple ways, and tasks such as adding an image require additional steps.
+Up to this point, designing the front end portion is React is slightly more tedious than in Angular.

 ## Setup